See also the video summary of our ten-point plan.

 It must be remembered that in many ways the social movement of Aboriginal and Torres Strait Islander people with disabilities is starting from an absolute baseline position.
 This is reflected by the fact that very few Aboriginal and Torres Strait Islander people with disabilities have an understanding of the language of the disability service system for example.
 So it is the view of the FPDN that the application of the NDIS in Aboriginal and Torres Strait Islander communities will need to have a different look and approach to what is advocated for with regard the rest of the Australian population.
 It may be that the application of the NDIS in Aboriginal and Torres Strait Islander communities takes a longer process.
 But the FPDN argues that it is critical to get it right as it is the experience of many Aboriginal and Torres Strait Islander people that they are usually the first to be blamed when new programs are not taken up by Aboriginal and Torres Strait Islander people.

 The FPDN has developed a 10-point plan for the implementation of the NDIS in Aboriginal and Torres Strait Islander people with disabilities.
 The development of this 10 point plan is based upon extensive consultation as well as drawing upon the decade long experience of the FPDN in advocating for the rights of Aboriginal and Torres Strait Islanders people with disabilities.
-It is our intention to publicly launch our 10-point plan later in the year.

 - Recognise that the starting point is the vast majority of Aboriginal people with disability do not self-identify as people with disability.
 This occurs for a range of reasons including the fact that in traditional language there was no comparable word for disability.
 Also that many Aboriginal people with disability are reluctant to take on the label of disability particularly if they may already experience discrimination based on their Aboriginality.
 In many ways disability is a new conversation in many communities therefore with regard the NDIS we are starting from an absolute baseline position.
 And as a consequence change in this area may evolve on a different timeline to that of the main part of the NDIS.